emmanuelsw/giguaran.co/_posts/2016-11-19-adventures-with-webpack.md

   2. Using `rails` to run `webpack` (as child process) in watch mode and emitting the assets to `tmp/webpack` in dev mode and using `ActionDispatch::Static` to serve the assets.
 This is all done in one [initializer](https://github.com/guilleiguaran/Todo/blob/master/config/initializers/assets.rb#L30-L35)

-- I discovered that Webpack 2 is almost ready (looks like only the docs are stopping the release of the new version), it has so [many exciting new features](https://gist.github.com/sokra/27b24881210b56bbaff7) and that probably I should be using that version, so I'll work later in the upgrade
+- And finally I discovered that Webpack 2 is almost ready (looks like only the docs are stopping the release of the new version), it has so [many exciting new features](https://gist.github.com/sokra/27b24881210b56bbaff7) and that probably I should be using that version, so I'll work later in the upgrade